rsaavedraf/wordle-helper/README.md

 and then the script repeats the process asking you again what your next guess and clues are, to further reduce this set of possibilities.

-The sources of the starting five-letter word lists are the following:
+The sources of the starting five-letter word lists are the following, but likely they will get updated here and/or there over time:
 - [English (12972 words)](https://github.com/coolbutuseless/wordle/blob/main/R/words.R)
 - [Spanish (10835 words)](https://www.listasdepalabras.es/palabras5letras.htm)